emnify/product-docs/docs/portal/organization/settings.md

 ---
-description: The starting point for managing your organization
+description: The starting point for managing your organization in the emnify Portal
+pagination_next: portal/organization/data
+slug: /portal/org
 ---

 # Organization settings